Bereavement due to suicide

 Yes.
 And that was… if felt that, I don’t know, I guess that’s almost like a normal thing in life to do, perhaps that was a, a bit of normality that, you know that was something that brought a bit of almost normality back into my life again as well.

 Close friends and family did not always live in the same area.
-Some people had moved house shortly before they had been bereaved, and so had no local network of friends.
+Some people had moved house shortly before they had been bereaved and so had no local network of friends.
 Colin and Barbara, for example, largely supported each other when their son Matt died.

-Family and friends did not always give the much needed support.
-Some people we talked to said that initially friends were very supportive but then gradually wanted to get on with their own lives and seemed to expect them to recover and feel better much too quickly.
-Some people also felt that others blamed them for what had happened.
-Communication with family members or old friends sometimes broke down.
-Other people sometimes seemed to avoid contact or find it hard to talk about suicide.
-This may have been because they were uncertain what to say or how to behave (see ‘Other people’s reactions’).
+Family and friends did not always give much-needed support.
+Some people we talked to said that friends were initially very supportive, but then gradually 'got on with their own lives' and seemed to expect the bereaved person to recover and feel better much too quickly.

 Copyright © 2024 University of Oxford.
 All rights reserved.